ywseo/ywseo.github.io/_pages/about.md

   - /about.html
 ---

-I'm Youngwoo Seo and currently a senior director, Hyperloop-One.
+I'm Youngwoo Seo.
+By training I'm a field roboticist and computer scientist.
+By experience I'm a seasoned manager with managing diverse groups.
+By nature I guess I'm an explorer.
+Chronologically I recently became a CEO of my own venture.
 For the past 17 years, I was fortunate enough to work with many bright and hardworking people, and have gained expertise on developing cutting-edge, robotic systems (e.g., self-driving cars, drones, a new high-speed transportation, etc.) through the combination of hands-on experience and in-depth understanding of robotics.
-I am also a seasoned manager with experience managing diverse groups.